raadhshenshahhaseeb/transactionservice/README.md

 # Transaction Service

 This repository contains the implementation of a transaction service designed to handle Ethereum transactions.
 The service is structured to manage gas prices, gas limits, and nonce for transactions.
+This service can also allow interactions to and with the blockchain.

 ## Key Components